-Terra Mater Art is a group of seven women artists and makers who are bothered about our environment:
+Terra Mater Art is a group of ten women artists and makers who are bothered about our environment:

 Dana Finch: paintings